Docs

 }

-This method would return the first 100 customers whose names contain the given search term, and sort the result by name in ascending order.
+This method would return the first one-hundred customers whose names contain the given search term, and sort the results by name in ascending order.

 import org.springframework.data.domain.Limit;